Should I Become a Licensed Occupational Therapist?

 - Determine coursework prerequisites.
 Prerequisites can vary among graduate programs.
 Students should know which undergraduate courses are necessary as early as possible, so as not to get behind on their prerequisites.

 - Gain experience.
 Many OT master's programs require applicants to submit evidence of experience in an OT setting.
 Experience requirements vary by program.
 Some programs require at least one letter of recommendation from a licensed occupational therapist.
 Volunteering or shadowing can be an effective way to develop a relationship with a licensed OT.

 Step 2: Earn a Master's Degree

 In order to become licensed, students must graduate from a program that's accredited by the Accreditation Council for Occupational Therapy Education.
-Master's programs typically last 2-3 years and combine fieldwork with courses in neurobiology, physiology, anatomy and OT techniques.
+Master's programs typically last 2 to 3 years and combine fieldwork with courses in neurobiology, physiology, anatomy and occupational therapy techniques.
 Most programs conclude with a supervised fieldwork experience.

 Step 3: Take the Exam

-The NBCOT administers the national certifying exam for occupational therapists.
-Eligibility requirements include graduation from an approved or accredited OT degree program and completion of all fieldwork requirements.
+The National Board for Certification in Occupational Therapy (NBCOT) administers the national certifying exam for occupational therapists.
+Eligibility requirements include graduation from an approved or accredited occupational therapy degree program and completion of all fieldwork requirements.
 The NBCOT offers tools for self-study and assessment to help candidates prepare for the examination.
-Passing the exam qualifies therapists to use the title Occupational Therapist Registered (OTR).
+Passing the exam qualifies therapists to use the title, Occupational Therapist Registered (OTR).

 Step 4: Become Licensed

-In order to maintain licensure, many states require OTs to earn a certain number of continuing education credits every two years.
-NBCOT certification is voluntary; certified therapists must earn 36 professional development units every three years to continue using the OTR designation.
+In order to maintain licensure, many states require occupational therapists to earn a certain number of continuing education credits, usually every two years.
+Certified therapists must earn 36 professional development units every three years to continue using the OTR designation.